AmiyaDutta102/MyBlog/README.md

 # MyBlog
-A simple blog using Java Spring Boot.
+A simple blog using Java Spring Boot and Thymeleaf.